atroughton0/DES222_Journal/index.md

 • Timeline view of entries

 <strong><ins>Realisation 1 of the 'Trek' application is selected</ins></strong> as the most appropriate for to be continued throughout this projects design process due to the idea being the best at balancing all the features requested and best suits the mid point of the Venn diagram from earlier.
 The combination and support of multiple media formats would allow Trek to be best at satisfying the core requirement needs stated in the goals list above.
-The minimalistic UI proposed in the low fidelity GUI aims to fulfill the goal of a lightweight and understandable aesthetic to promote physical exploration and journaling to promote improved well-being.
-This user interface complements the user experience to create a design which is centred around the human user wants and needs of the user of creating a space for self-reflection while preserving the authentic journal and scrapbook experience which is highly benefical to the user.
-Trek pleases social and cultural factors through mindfull engagement with technology to effectively connect with the real world in the trend of digital detox while catering to the human need for belonging and connection with private entries to look back on.
+The minimalistic UI proposed in the low fidelity GUI aims to fulfil the goal of a lightweight and understandable aesthetic to promote physical exploration and journaling to promote improved well-being.
+This user interface complements the user experience to create a design which is centred around the human user wants and needs of the user of creating a space for self-reflection while preserving the authentic journal and scrapbook experience which is highly beneficial to the user.
+Trek pleases social and cultural factors through mindful engagement with technology to effectively connect with the real world in the trend of digital detox while catering to the human need for belonging and connection with private entries to look back on.

 ***
 ## 1.5	Development of Selected Concept ##

 The Trek application will be further developed in accordance with the double diamond model.
 The end of section 1.4 clearly defined what is expected and will be used as the criteria for effectiveness throughout the development stage going forward.

-Although this application is designed to be a cross platform service, the inital test versions from this development will be made as a web app with HTML, CSS, and JavaScript to test the concept before designing specialy for various platforms.
-Feedback from prior tasks will be utalised in the development later on, suggesting to use CSS Grids and flex boxes to achieve responsiveness in adjusting to varying screen sizes.
+Although this application is designed to be a cross platform service, the initial test versions from this development will be made as a web app with HTML, CSS, and JavaScript to test the concept before designing specially for various platforms.
+Feedback from prior tasks will be utilised in the development later on, suggesting to use CSS Grids and flex boxes to achieve responsiveness in adjusting to varying screen sizes.
 The core functionality and application concept were planned on the sitemap below to draft how the pages will link with one another.

 #### Sitemap ####

 ![Image](Images/sitemap.png)

 The web application is designed with hierarchy as the various core functionalities branch from the central home page which can quickly access all areas of the application.
 Research from the existing application Strava determined that the Mapbox API is best suited for geolocation features in this task which will support additional input from the universal RESTful and media capture APIs.
-The home page would have summaries from the main features, as inspired from the UI in realisation 1, with links to a calander to view all entries through either a calander or list view.
+The home page would have summaries from the main features, as inspired from the UI in realisation 1, with links to a calendar to view all entries through either a calendar or list view.
 Additional features that can be present here is being able to group, filter or search through entries.
 The map page displays the interactive map from Mapbox and is used to plan out journeys.
-The log page is the central function which lets the user input text and start recording there day.
-The Google Timelines feature inspires another possible which would be to automaticaly record the day in the background and then the log page is used to add context to this information and sort the day as a detailed timeline.
+The log page is the central function which lets the user input text and start recording their day.
+The Google Timelines feature inspires another possible which would be to automatically record the day in the background and then the log page is used to add context to this information and sort the day as a detailed timeline.
 These pages will now be drafted on Figma to test the aesthetic choices of the user interface as well as responsiveness and feature implementation in greater detail from the low fidelity GUIs.